 Virtually anything.
 There are no personal storage limits so you can upload as much content as you like.
 Some examples include:

 - Multimedia (video, audio, animations)

 - Documents (including PDFs)

 The choice is yours.
 We recommend making your resources open access, allowing anyone in the world to use your resource.
 However where this is not possible you can restrict access to GCU staff and students, or even just selected individuals.

 Where can I get help and advice?

 Help is available throughout the deposit process wherever you see the ? symbol.
-There is also a help and guidance section on the site.
-If these resources can't answer your question then email us at firstname.lastname@example.org.
+There is also a help and guidance section on the site which includes a short guide on linking to and embedding edShare content.
+If these resources can't answer your question then email us at email@example.com.

 Do you offer training?